Humsafar (novel): Plot summary

-The rest of the story continues to reveal what occurred between Ashar and Khirad, the misunderstandings which lead them to be separated, the intensity of the relationship that they have with Hareem and if they can ever resolve their differences and understand each other better.
+The rest of the story continues to reveal what occurred between Ashar and Khirad, the misunderstandings which lead them to be separated, the intensity of the relationship that they have with Hareem and whether they can ever resolve their differences and understand each other better.

 Themes

 Ishtiaq states that when she first began to work on the novel, she "wanted to understand if the idea of love is complete without trust."

 Adaptions

 The novel was adapted into the 2011-2012 drama serial Humsafar, produced by Momina Duraid, directed by Sarmad Sultan Khoosat and aired on Hum TV.
 It stars Mahira Khan, Fawad Khan and Naveen Waqar in lead roles.